trifectatechfoundation/sudo-rs/README.md

 Our current target is to build a drop-in replacement for most basic use cases of sudo.
-For the sudoers config syntax this means that we aim to at least support the default configuration files of some common Linux distributions (we currently aim to suppor both the Fedora and Debian default sudoers configs).
+For the sudoers config syntax this means that we aim to at least support the default configuration files of some common Linux distributions (we currently aim to support both the Fedora and Debian default sudoers configs).
 Our implementation should eventually at least support all commonly used CLI flags from the original sudo implementation (e.g. flags like `-u`, `-g` and `-s`).